ckpantelides/native-movies/README.md

 The Cinema component is intially displayed on startup.
 It get's your location, makes the request to CineList and displays the results.
 Once the user has selected a cinema from the results, the cinema's id is passed to the MovieTimes component, which has seven child components for each day of the week.
 The component for "today" is the first of these that will display, and will send a request to CineList for the movie times using the cinema id.
 There's a separate component for cinema searches by place name.

-As the structure is straightforward, routing is handled manually, and data and events are passed from component to component (rather than using an eventbus or Vuex).
+As the structure is straightforward, routing is handled manually, and data and events are passed from component to component (rather than using an event bus or Vuex).

 #### Notes on development